danfuzz/samizdat/doc/notes/self-hosting.md

 This arrangement adds some drag to the ongoing development of the system.
-Any change to the language &mdash; its syntax, its semantics, its library &mdash; has the potential to require both a direct change (e.g. remove a library function) as well as a "recursive" change to the self-hosted portion of the system (e.g. fix the parser to not use that library function).
+Any change to the language &mdash; its syntax, its semantics, its library &mdash; has the potential to require both a direct change (e.g. add a library function) as well as a "recursive" change to the self-hosted portion of the system (e.g. fix the parser to not use that library function).